Jeskins/kaido-protocol/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Built with ❤️ by @Jeskins and @Marhsal-AM
+Built with ❤️ by @Jeskins and @Marshal-AM